-Another day, another light.
-From the moment opqrstu3D discovered ‘Infill Only’ 3Dprinting the possibilities are endless.
+Kees Kamper: From the moment I discovered ‘Infill Only’ 3Dprinting the possibilities are endless.
 Especially in light design.
 The grainy, silky, organic, lace-like structures, the robot prints when I program it to print infill only, are matching wonderful with 12 volt LED light bulbs.
 As said, the possibilities are endless, but how do they look?
 Nobody did it before so every new design is an adventure.
-Luckily, there are more adventurous printers out there.
-Guys like Sandro Glasius and Sjaak van der Vooren also started to explore this new 3D print style. (check their experiments at Instagram)
+Here I used the the concept ‘LOTUS’ to design a new flower light.

 Three years ago opqrstu3D designed it’s first light: YAN.